 Please download our Kindergarten Parent Handbook which outlines all teaching, learning and operational procedures.

 Positions are limited at the Kindergarten and, as a result, waiting lists do exist.
 To add your child to the waiting list, parents must register for a place on the wait list by completing the Application for Enrolment form.

-Once completed, this form should be returned to the Registrar’s office where applications to join the waitlist are processed by the date received.
+Once completed, this form should be returned to the Enrolments office where applications to join the waitlist are processed by the date received.
 A child can only be added to the waiting list by completing and returning this form.
-The John Paul College Kindergarten Service is an approved kindergarten programme provider under the Queensland Kindergarten Funding Scheme.
+The John Paul College Kindergarten Service is an approved Kindergarten Programme provider under the Queensland Kindergarten Funding Scheme.
 Click here for Statement of John Paul College Kindergarten Fees 2018.

 Outside School Hours Care and Vacation Care are also provided on campus for your convenience.

 Due to the expansion of our Kindergarten, we now have additional places available commencing July 2018.

 To register your interest in an additional place in our Kindergarten, please complete the Kindergarten Expression of Interest form or if you have further questions please email firstname.lastname@example.org.

 We aim to:

 Our Kindergarten programmes are influenced by a number of philosophical theorists and world renowned educational settings.